+-add-binary SOURCE:DEST

-- --add-data <SRC;DEST or SRC:DEST> Additional non-binary files or folders to be added to the executable.
-The path separator is platform specific, os.pathsep (which is ; on Windows and : on most unix systems) is used.
-This option can be used multiple times. - --add-binary <SRC;DEST or SRC:DEST> Additional binary files to be added to the executable.
-See the --add-data option for more details.
-This option can be used multiple times. - -p DIR, --paths DIR A path to search for imports (like using PYTHONPATH).
+Additional binary files to be added to the executable.
+See the --add-data option for the format.
+This option can be used multiple times.

+- -p DIR, --paths DIR A path to search for imports (like using PYTHONPATH).
 Multiple paths are allowed, separated by ':', or use this option multiple times.
 Equivalent to supplying the pathex argument in the spec file. - --hidden-import MODULENAME, --hiddenimport MODULENAME Name an import not visible in the code of the script(s).
 This option can be used multiple times. - --collect-submodules MODULENAME Collect all submodules from the specified package or module.
 This option can be used multiple times. - --collect-data MODULENAME, --collect-datas MODULENAME Collect all data from the specified package or module.
 This option can be used multiple times. - --collect-binaries MODULENAME Collect all binaries from the specified package or module.
 This option can be used multiple times. - --collect-all MODULENAME Collect all submodules, data files, and binaries from the specified package or module.
 This option can be used multiple times. - --copy-metadata PACKAGENAME Copy metadata for the specified package.
 This option can be used multiple times. - --recursive-copy-metadata PACKAGENAME Copy metadata for the specified package and all its dependencies.
 This option can be used multiple times. - --additional-hooks-dir HOOKSPATH An additional path to search for hooks.
 This option can be used multiple times. - --runtime-hook RUNTIME_HOOKS Path to a custom runtime hook file.
 A runtime hook is code that is bundled with the executable and is executed before any other code or module to set up special features of the runtime environment.
-This option can be used multiple times. - --exclude-module EXCLUDES Optional module or package (the Python name, not the path name) that will be ignored (as though it was not found).
+This option can be used multiple times.

+- --exclude-module EXCLUDES Optional module or package (the Python name, not the path name) that will be ignored (as though it was not found).
 This option can be used multiple times. - --splash IMAGE_FILE (EXPERIMENTAL) Add an splash screen with the image IMAGE_FILE to the application.
 The splash screen can display progress updates while unpacking.